ukdavewood/p2pp/README.md

 2. Palette 2 on IDEX printer

-    Adding an addional colour or material to Palette 2 using the 2nd extruder of an IDEX printer.
+    Adding an additional colour or material to Palette 2 using the 2nd extruder of an IDEX printer.

     This demo requires P2PP, and also needs some scripts to hide the 2nd extruder GCODE from P2PP befores its processing, then another script to add the hidden GCODE back into the Palette2 files prior to printing.